 As always when we paint walls, we choose a flat matt finish (we used Dulux Durable Flat Matt).
 We think that it looks more contemporary and it hides any imperfections in the walls too.

 We worried that the room would feel darker or smaller if we painted it a dark colour, but it doesn’t!

-We’re still kind of in shock, partly because this is by far the most daring decorating decision we’ve ever made and because we spontaneously decided to paint the room on a Friday evening.
-We then bought paint first thing Saturday (usually it takes us weeks to decide) and now we are so happy with our choice.
+We’re still kind of in shock, partly because this is by far the most daring decorating decision we’ve ever made but also because we spontaneously decided to paint the room on a Friday evening.
+We then bought rather bold paint colour first thing Saturday (usually it takes us weeks to decide) and now we are so happy with our choice.